asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 If what I'm saying sounds impossible, I recommend a trio of books.

 ### Books
-Mary and Tom Poppendieck's _**Lean Software Development**_ describes how centralized standards result in the opposite of their intended affect.
+Mary and Tom Poppendieck's _**Lean Software Development**_ describes how centralized standards results in the opposite of their intended affect.
 The book is teeming with incredible insights and is at the top of my list of recommended reading for software professionals.

 Nicole Forsgren (with Jez Humble and Gene Kim) have written _**Accelerate**_ and are responsible for the annual State of DevOps Report.
 In it they describe studies they've done that indicate that, among other practices, having a light-weight review process like code reviews, pair programming, and mob programming is much more effective than review boards and centralized standards bodies.